Anzhela139/Anzhela139/README.md

 # Hello!
-I am a web designer and web developer.
+I am a web developer and web designer.

 I can make up landing-page, multi-page and business card sites.
 Also can make animations, customize forms, bind Google, Yandex Analytics.
 I develop the design of websites (including mobile applications), corporate sites, design for social networks.
 I also make animated videos.
 My work experience is about a 2 years and 8 months in freelancing and  corporate working.